 Yasmiṁ, bhikkhave, puggale āghāto jāyetha, asatiamanasikāro tasmiṁ puggale āpajjitabbo; evaṁ tasmiṁ puggale āghāto paṭivinetabbo.

-Bhikkhus, in whoever resentment might arise, disregarding and non-attention should be applied towards that person.
-Thus, the resentment towards that person should be overcome.
+4.)
+Bhikkhus, in whomever resentment might arise, disregarding and non-attention should be applied toward that person.
+Thus, the resentment toward that person should be removed.

-Bhikkhus, in whoever resentment might arise, reflection on kamma should be determined towards that person: ‘He is the owner of his actions, heir to his actions, born of his actions, related to his actions, supported by his actions.
+5.)
+Bhikkhus, in whomever resentment might arise, reflection on kamma should be determined toward that person: ‘This venerable is the owner of his actions, heir to his actions, born of his actions, related to his actions, supported by his actions.
 Whatever actions he does, whether good or bad, he will be the heir of those.’
-Thus, the resentment towards that person should be overcome.
+Thus, the resentment toward that person should be removed.

 Ime kho, bhikkhave, pañca āghātapaṭivinayā, yattha bhikkhuno uppanno āghāto sabbaso paṭivinetabbo”ti.

-Bhikkhus, these are the five ways to overcome resentment by means of which resentment that has arisen in a bhikkhu is completely overcome.
+Bhikkhus, these are the five ways to remove resentment by means of which resentment that has arisen in a bhikkhu should be completely removed.